Angus Fraser (civil servant): Later years

 On his retirement from the Cabinet Office, Fraser largely devoted himself to his long-standing scholarly interests.
 Shortly after Fraser retired he published The Gypsies, a succinct account based on decades of study.
 Short before leaving office he had founded the George Borrow Society.
 He remained President of the society until his death.

 He also found time to advise politicians inexperienced in public administration, varying from the leaders of the African National Congress, to the British Labour Party of Tony Blair.

+Fraser was considered a pioneer of the emerging field of Romani studies.

 He is buried in an unmarked family grave (plot no.52026 behind Pawlak) on the eastern side of Highgate Cemetery, set back from the main path opposite the grave of Malcolm McLaren.